Alexander Nesis: ICT Group

+In 2013 ICT Group (Russia) ceased its operations.
+Following the restructuring of assets a new private equity firm ICT Holding Ltd (Cyprus) was founded.
+The company focuses on equity and venture investments in international public companies from the following industries: energy, metals and mining, autos and transportation, medtech.
+Nesis is its largest stakeholder.

 Business Approach

-Nesis and the ICT preferred business strategy is to set up a project and grow it until it can be run independently.
+Nesis and the ICT preferred business strategy was to set up a project and grow it until it can be run independently.
 ICT has been described as a kind of incubator, which holds on to investments while they are in the design or technical research stage before spinning them out separately when they have reached a critical mass.
 In terms of engineering, he places a strong emphasis on the design stage: "If you make a mistake at the design stage, that's very difficult to repair.
 If you make a mistake at the construction page, it's easier to repair [...] it's very important to find the right technology solution."

 Wealth

+In the Forbes global ranking of "Billionaires of the World" in 2010 Nesis took 721st place, in 2012 — 367th place, in 2013 — 412th place.

+In 2020 he took the 50th place in the list of the 200 richest businessmen in Russia (according to Forbes).

 As of August 2022, Forbes put Nesis's personal wealth at approximately $1.9 billion, putting him at No.50 in its list of billionaires in Russia.